geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 # SECRET LODGE

 ## GAME RULES
-v.0.1.20 - BETA
+v.0.4.20 - DEVELOP
+This is the current detailed set of rules being used to playtest.

 ## STORY
 High espionage, industrial fantasy and occult intrigue in a tumultuous "steam era" London.
 Each lodge competes to gain power amongst exploding and competitive industry - but all is not as its seems!
-Behind each lodge is an even more insidious secret society, attempting to unleash their plot and rise to power and infamy!
+Behind each lodge is an even more insidious secret society, attempting to unleash their plot and rise to power and infamy.

 ## OBJECTIVE
-Each lodge will use its actors and pawns to gain resources and power in order to become the most powerful lodge.
+Each lodge will use its actors and pawns to gain resources and power in order to become the most powerful lodge in mythic-victorian London.
 There are a few paths to power:  A) by producing the most and highest quality goods while disrupting the work of other lodges, B) by increasing the influence of your lodge and impugning competing lodges by election, might or the occult, C) unfurling the secret plots of other lodges or D) unleashing your plot and gaining the most power via your diabolical methods!
 The game ends when a plot is unleashed, a single lodge controls all workshops, or is elected into power in each district.

 ## BASICS
 - 2-6 players
-- 60 - 120 mins
+- 60 - 120 mins (no reference)
+- setup involves each player taking a lodge board and following the setup on that board, drawing their starting hand and selecting starting aldermen for each district
-- takes place over 6+ rounds
+- play takes place over 6+ seasons
-- each round has phases where
+- each season has phases
   - elections - new aldermen are elected for each district
   - income - income is awarded based on the state of your lodge
   - the chase - players take actions round robin until all players have passed
   - the final hour - once a plot is unleashed, a special final phase takes place
-- after the final hour, final points are scored and the most powerful lodge standing wins
+- after the final hour, final power is total and the most powerful lodge standing wins

 ## GAME TERMS
-Season / Round - the largest grouping of game actions, each season consists of  three phases Phase - one of the three phases of each season that mark different sets of actions for players Turn - a player action taken during a phase.  after they take one legal action play continues clockwise unless otherwise specified
+Season / Round - the largest grouping of game actions, each season consists of three phases
+	Production - earn based on starting state of your lodge Mechination - take actions with cards, actors and pawns Resolution - unfurl plots, return workers, elect aldermen Phase - one of the three phases of each season that mark different sets of actions for players Turn - a player action taken during a phase.  after they take one legal action play continues clockwise unless otherwise specified
 Action - any of the legal actions available to a player on their turn, either through cards they have in their cadre, hand, pawns and payed for via resources in their vault.